Discover more at Dunham Massey

 Explore the Georgian house at Dunham Massey, see the extensive collection, and uncover the stories of those who lived and worked here.

-The garden provides the perfect backdrop to enjoy the beauty of summer days.
+The garden provides the perfect backdrop to enjoy the beauty of autumn days.
 Surround yourself with stunning shades as brightly coloured foliage floods the garden.
 Connect with nature and beauty while you immerse in the joys of the season.

 If you’re planning educational group visits to National Trust places, then you could benefit from an Education Group Access Pass, which gives you free admission for a year.